-TS 4- Friars Walk Including: OP12 Francis Street and the Causeway
+TS 4- Friars Walk

+OP12 Francis Street and the Causeway

-This Friar's Walk Transformational Site (TS4) seeks to substantially intensify, a strategic underutilised land bank located along Francis Street as well as the surrounding area along with supporting the delivery of car parking and a public plaza.
+This Friar's Walk Transformational Site (TS4) seeks to substantially intensify, a strategic underutilised town centre land bank site located along Francis Street as well as the surrounding area along with A key objective of the site is to support supporting the delivery of car parking and a public plaza.
 A multi-storey car park would provide for travel to the Town Centre, alongside a new bus shelter to promote and provide for public transport infrastructure.
 A proposed new mixed use district would reinforce a connection to Glor and the new County Library, while also delivering high quality housing of a typology that will respond to the needs of the Town in the future.